ZhangGongjie/SAM-DETR/README.md

 conda activate sam_detr
 ```

-Then, install PyTorch and TorchVision (preferably using our recommended setups; CUDA version should match your own encvironment):
+Then, install PyTorch and TorchVision:

+(preferably using our recommended setups; CUDA version should match your own local environment)
 ```bash
 conda install pytorch=1.8.1 torchvision=0.9.1 cudatoolkit=10.1 -c pytorch
 ```